US ambassador to Russia set to return home for talks | DW | 20.04.2021

 The US ambassador in Moscow says he is returning to Washington for consultations amid rising tensions.
 Moscow had suggested the envoy leave temporarily.

-The US ambassador in Moscow, John Sullivan, said he would return to Washington this week to consult on US-Russian relations amid a diplomatic crisis between the two countries, the RIA news agency reported on Tuesday.
+The United States ambassador in Moscow, John Sullivan, said he would return to Washington this week to consult on US-Russian relations amid a diplomatic crisis between the two countries, the RIA news agency reported on Tuesday.

 The agency quoted Sullivan as saying he was planning to return to Moscow before a possible summit between US President Joe Biden and his Russian counterpart Vladimir Putin within the next few weeks.